danielarmengolaltayo/me/mirrors.md

 You can try.
 Turn this screen off for a sec, maybe you can see yourself reflected in there too.

 [What do you see?](https://www.youtube.com/watch?v=HRrFvapV4ms)

+<br><br><br>

+[1] "In a surprising number of unrelated languages, the etymological meaning of the term for pupil is "little person".
+This is true, for example, of the word pupil itself: this comes into English from Latin pūpilla, which means "doll, girl", and is a diminutive form of pupa, "girl".
+(The double meaning in Latin is preserved in English, where pupil means both "schoolchild" and "dark central portion of the eye within the iris".)
+This may be because the reflection of one's image in the pupil is a minuscule version of one's self." https://en.wikipedia.org/wiki/Pupil